Use Import either before or after an Adobe Illustrator document is created. If no document is open, Import will open the New Document dialog box.

 Use Coordinate System Envelope

-Simplification on import functions similarly to Simplify Art.
+Simplification on import functions similar to Simplify Art.
 In this case, it allows for the simplification or generalization of vector line and area data during data import.
 Simplification can be applied to all art together or applied separately to lines or areas.
 Two options are available when simplifying data: Split into compound paths or Simplify.
 The Split into compound paths option allows you to split areas larger than the vertex limit into lines (which places it on a MAP Line layer).
 When choosing the Simplify option, use either the Douglas-Peucker or Visvalingam-Whyatt method for removing nodes and vertices.
 The Fault Tolerance setting allows you to control how much tolerance is allowed to accommodate for a small amount of positional error between shared edges in the topology.

 When the Reduce all geometry evenly setting is enabled, simplification will be applied uniformly for all features of the same type.
 The Prevent geometry from being dropped setting ensures that no art is dropped entirely even if it is simplified.
 The Maintain Topology setting ensures that the simplification process maintains the topology of features across all layers.